-Do you know if what they have eaten is caffeinated or could it be de-caff grounds?
+Do you know if what they have eaten is caffeinated, or could it be de-caff grounds?
 Could they have eaten anything else that might make them sick?
-If they have raided the trash can, they could have consumed other items as well as leftover coffee.
+If they raided the trash can, they could have consumed other items as well as leftover coffee.

 Step #4: Contact Your Veterinarian For Advice

 Call your local veterinarian and let them know what has happened.
-It would be useful to tell them the approximate size or weight of your dog.
+It would be useful to tell them your dog’s approximate size or weight.
 You’ll also want to know the amount they have consumed.